killergerbah/asbplayer/README.md

 ## Browser compatibility

-- The asbplayer application and the asbplayer extension has only been tested and Chrome 91 and later.
+- The asbplayer application and the asbplayer extension has only been tested on Chrome 91 and later.
 - The asbplayer application and the asbplayer extension may work on other Chromium-based browsers.
 - Local video file playback is supported only for codecs supported by the browser.
 - Audio track selection for `mkv` files is available if experimental web platform features are enabled from [chrome://flags](chrome://flags).